THE ALBERTA SETTLEMENT

 In 1974, a sign denoting the Doukhobor contributions was erected near Cowley.
 Subsequently it was removed during highway improvement and not replaced.
 The new sign appears below right.

-The barn from the Maloff village was moved to the Pincher Creek Heritage Museum as the Old Man River was flooded, however, without appropriate interpretation of its history and its origin and history of being part of the Christian Community of Universal Brotherhood settlement.
+The barn from Bozhie Milost village was moved to the Pincher Creek Heritage Museum as the Old Man River was flooded in 1982, however, without appropriate interpretation of its history and its origin and history of being part of the Christian Community of Universal Brotherhood settlement.

 THE UNCLE JOHN STORY